fastify/point-of-view/README.md

 #### Benchmarks

-The benchmark were run with the files in the `benchmark` folder with the `ejs` engine.
+The benchmarks were run with the files in the `benchmark` folder with the `ejs` engine.
 The data has been taken with: `autocannon -c 100 -d 5 -p 10 localhost:3000`

 - Express: 8.8k req/sec